optimizely/labs/labs/computing-experiment-metrics/index.md

 ## Global parameters

-We use several global parameters to control the execution in this notebook.
+The following global parameters are used to control the execution in this notebook.
 These parameters may be overridden by setting environment variables prior to launching the notebook, for example:

 ```sh
 export OPTIMIZELY_DATA_DIR=~/my_analysis_dir
 ```

 In this block we check whether these parameters have been passed with environment variables and assign default values otherwise.
 The default value for `OPTIMIZELY_API_TOKEN` is a read-only token for a demonstration Optimizely project.

 ```python
 import os